 (Note that you can nominate multiple works by the same person in the specific-work categories: For example, you can nominate two short stories by the same author in Best Short Story or two fanzines edited by the same person for Best Fanzine.
 Also, someone can be eligible in two different categories simultaneously; for example, you could nominate someone for Best Editor, Long Form and Best Fan Writer at the same time.
 What you can’t do is nominate the same short story more than once or nominate the same person for Best Editor, Short Form or Best Fan Artist more than once; the Administrator will ignore your extra votes in the same category. )

 The full details of the nominations are not released until after the final ballot.
 This is to prevent the nomination numbers influencing voters in the final ballot.
 Once the final ballot is over a list of the top 15 works/people, together with the number of nominations they received, will be published.
 However, only those works/people appearing on the final ballot are considered “Hugo Award nominees.”

 Something that Worldcons often do before the final ballot is publish the number of nomination votes case and how many works/people were nominated overall as well as the total number of voters.
 A common mistake that people make is to forget that each voter gets up to six nominations in each category.
 For example, if a category has 30 nominees and 35 ballots that does not mean that most nominees only got one vote.
 There could have been up to 35 * 5 = 175 votes.

-It is also possible for fewer than five works/people to make it through.
-There is a minimum requirement of three nominees, but if the lower works/people received less than 5% of the total ballots cast then they did not make it onto the shortlist.
+Prior to 2017, it was also possible for fewer works/people to make it through.
+There was a minimum requirement of three nominees, but if the lower-placing works/people received less than 5% of the total ballots cast then they did not make it onto the shortlist.
 Effective in 2017, this rule was repealed, and works/people can make the shortlist even if they get less than 5% of the total ballots cast in that category.